zakarialaoui10/awesome-morocco/api/doc.md

+Execute the following command in your terminal to navigate to the 'api' directory :
 ```bash
   cd api
 ```

-# Data from Markdown to Json
+# Converting Data from Markdown to JSON
 run :
 ```
  npm run write-data